theodesp/ts-node-starter/README.md

 ## Scripts

 The following npm scripts can be run using `npm run <script>`.
-This project relies on `opn` and `rimraf` utilities in order to support cross-platform opening and deleting files.
+This project relies on `cross-env` and `rimraf` utilities in order to support cross-platform opening and deleting files.

 - `build` - build the TypeScript files and output to `lib/`
 - `build:watch` - automatically rebuild files if changes are detected in `src/`